RoxyYMao/DBM/README.md

 ## Database Management
 ### Project Purposes
-The purpose of the project is to experience developing a working database for analytics, conducting ETL to load the data, writing SQL queries and visualizing the results.
+The purpose of the project is to experience developing a working database for analytics, conducting ETL (Alteryx) to load the data, writing SQL queries and visualizing the results.
 These data are from Medicare Shared Savings Program (Centers for Medicare & Medicaid Services) and is provided to us by Bon Secours.

 ### Aim and Thesis of the Project